jonas-schievink/lea/README.md

 This makes Lua's design very simple and yet flexible: Tables can be used for namespaces (thanks to the `.` access syntax sugar) and to store data the program works with.
 They can be used as building blocks for more complicated data structures, if needed.

 Lea will provide a table type that can be used like Lua's tables: It supports metatables, weak reference modes, and will automatically augment its array part.

+In Lua, the lenth operator will return the number of entries in a table's array part.
+This allows iterating over the array part with a numeric for loop, ignoring the hash part, but is a bit unintuitive, since `#{key = "test"}` evaluates to 0.
+Lea will return the number of mappings in the table instead.
+To avoid breaking Lua code, a compatibility mode can be activated when compiling a `.lua` file, which will emulate Lua behaviour.

 It also provides a distinct array type that stores an ordered list of values indexed by integers starting at 0 (see below).
 The array type is simpler and more lightweight than the table type (no support for metatables and other table features).